Last updated on March 21st, 2019 at 12:27 pm

 Love is elevating.
 It lifts you up.
 It makes you look up.
 It makes you better than you were before.

 And just as it’s essential to learn and grow in life and your relationships, it’s also important to do the same for your big dream.
-Wishing for something is not the same as taking real action steps on your dream.
+Wishing for something is not the same as taking tangible action steps toward your dream.
 Daydreaming about a different life is not working at your dream.
-Daydreaming and wishing is similar to infatuation when it comes to real success.
-No fairy Godmother is going to show up, wave a magic wand and make your dream come true.
-You must treat your dream as you would a dearest love and understand the difference between desire and genuine commitment.
+Daydreaming and wishing are similar to infatuation when it comes to real success.
+No fairy Godmother will show up, wave a magic wand and make your dream come true.
+You must treat your dream like a dearest love and understand the difference between desire and genuine commitment.

-I’ve taken Ann Lander’s Love or Infatuation article and re-worded it to address the difference between daydreaming and a real dream commitment.
+I’ve taken Ann Lander’s Love or Infatuation article and re-worded it to address the difference between daydreaming and an absolute dream commitment.

 Are you in love with the right dream?

-A real dream is an idea that has caught fire.
+An absolute dream is an idea that has caught fire.
 It takes root and grows, one day at a time.
-Your real passion has a quiet understanding and a mature acceptance of your imperfections.
+Your genuine passion has a quiet understanding and a mature acceptance of your imperfections.
 It is real.
 Your dream gives you strength and insists that you grow beyond where you currently are–and it bolsters your resolve.
-You are warmed by working on your dream, even when it’s difficult.
+You are warmed by working on your dream, even when difficult.
 Setbacks do not stop you.
-You have so many wonderful films in your head about your big dream that you keep replaying it over and over every chance you get.
+You have so many beautiful films in your head about your big dream that you keep replaying it over and over every chance you get.
 Now or in the future, you know this dream is a part of who you are, and you feel called to work on it.

 Daydreaming says, “We must achieve this right away.
 I can’t risk failing!”

-Your real dream says, “Be patient.
+Your actual dream says, “Be patient.
 Don’t panic.
 Plan your future with confidence.”

 Daydreaming has an element of quick excitement.
 Whenever you are lost in thoughts, you have doubts.

-A real dream is not based on hope.
-It is the realization that significant goals have to be achieved that makes your dream so much sweeter.
-You must change, educate yourself, and grow before you can achieve success.
+An absolute dream is not based on hope.
+The realization that significant goals have to be achieved makes your dream so much sweeter.
+You must change, educate yourself, and grow before achieving success.

 Daydreaming lacks confidence.
 When you are not lost in magical thinking, you wonder if you are crazy.
 Sometimes, you engage in behaviors that distract you from your dream.

-A real dream means you trust what you are being called to do.
-You are calm, secure and feel unthreatened.
+An absolute dream means you trust what you are being called to do.
+You are calm and secure and feel unthreatened.
 You believe in your abilities, and it makes your dream feel real.

 Daydreaming might lead you to do things you will regret, but your real dream never steers you in the wrong direction.